thanpolas/server2js/README.md

 #### Beware of Disposing!

 By default we expect a single call to the `ss.server()` method.
-When that call is made, and after every attached hook has been executed, **server2js automatically disposes** all it's internal references to data objects, in hopes of helping the JS Garbage Collector clean up.
+When that call is made, and after every attached hook has been executed, **server2.js automatically disposes** all it's internal references to data objects, in hopes of helping the JS Garbage Collector clean up.

 This action, in effect, **destroys the instance**, making it totally unusable to any further calls.
 There are two ways to avoid or circumvent this behavior:

   1. Set the second parameter (`moreToCome`) of the `ss.server()` method to `true`.
-This will instruct server2js to not automatically dispose, and wait for additional hooks to attach or server calls to be made.
-In this case, be kind enough to call the `ss.server.dispose()` method when appropriate.
+This will instruct server2.js to not automatically dispose, and wait for additional hooks to attach or server calls to be made.
+In this case, be kind enough to call the [ss.server.dispose()](https://github.com/thanpolas/server2js#the-dispose-method) method when appropriate.
-  2. Create a new server2js instance.
-This solution is not really recommended, however the ability exists.
+  2. Create a new server2.js instance.
+This solution is not really recommended, however [the ability exists](https://github.com/thanpolas/server2js#the-class).

 **Important Note** When calling `ss.server()` multiple times, you have to use the `moreToCome` switch **every time** or automatic disposal will kick in!